jstm17/cropXtender/README.md

 CropXtender is a jQuery plugin for extending and customizing image cropping functionality.
 It allows users to crop images with additional features such as resizing, rotating, flipping, zooming, and more.

+Visit the [CropXtender Documentation](https://wintxer.github.io/cropXtender-doc/docs.html) for detailed information on installation, configuration, and usage.

 ## Features

 - Image cropping with customizable options.